Rasel105/Backpack_Shop/README.md

 This project was bootstrapped with [Backpack shop](https://backpack-shops.netlify.app).

-## Available Scripts
+## Project Description

-In the project directory, you can run:
+This is a Online back pack shopping mall, you can buy backpack with cheap rate which on would you like...

 ### `npm start`